amy-shang/CSVdata-JSON-post-web-portal-for-IoT/README.md

 # csv-IoT-parser-web-portal
-  this is a web portal for user to intuitively upload csv sensor data to IoT RESTful API service the csv data will be processed into JSON behind the scene and then POSTed to IoT API
+  this is a web portal for user to intuitively upload csv sensor data to Internet of Things RESTful API service

 ### technical environment:
   Node.js jQuery HTML CSS Boostrap